Thesaurus: Alphabetical

-Other thesauri and synonym dictionaries are organized alphabetically.
+Other thesauri and synonym dictionaries are organised alphabetically.

 Most repeat the list of synonyms under each word.

 Some designate a principal entry for each concept and cross-reference it.

 A third system interfiles words and conceptual headings.
 Francis March's Thesaurus Dictionary gives for liability: Contingency, Credit–Debt, Duty–Dereliction, Liberty–Subjection, Money, each of which is a conceptual heading.
 The Credit—Debt article has multiple subheadings, including Nouns of Agent, Verbs, Verbal Expressions, etc. Under each are listed synonyms with brief definitions, e.g. "Credit.
 Transference of property on promise of future payment."
 The conceptual headings are not organized into a taxonomy.

-Benjamin Lafaye's Synonymes français (1841) is organized around morphologically related families of synonyms (e.g. logis, logement), and his Dictionnaire des synonymes de la langue française (1858) is mostly alphabetical, but also includes a section on morphologically related synonyms, which is organized by prefix, suffix, or construction.
+Benjamin Lafaye's Synonymes français (1841) is organised around morphologically related families of synonyms (e.g. logis, logement), and his Dictionnaire des synonymes de la langue française (1858) is mostly alphabetical, but also includes a section on morphologically related synonyms, which is organised by prefix, suffix, or construction.